boyska/nowiki/README.md

 there are fewer http requests.
 It tries to use JavaScript as much as it can, so to minimize useless pagereloads.

-Authentication is handled through htaccess
+Authentication is not handled: you should handle it through htaccess, or whatever you like more.

 If JS is not enabled in browser, it will still be possible to see the page, but not edit it.